 The East of England region covers the counties of Norfolk and Suffolk plus some of Cambridgeshire, Essex, Hertfordshire and Bedfordshire including some of the area known as East Anglia.
 The east of England is a large and diverse area, consisting of several different city, town and rural property-markets each offering different opportunities for property investors.

-According to this report from the European Commission, the region is one of the fastest-growing regions in the UK, both in terms of population and economy.
+The region is one of the fastest-growing regions in the UK, both in terms of population and economy.
 The region is also one of the wealthiest areas in the UK.
 It had the third-highest GDP per capita in the UK in 2017.

 The east of England has a diverse economy too.
 While some parts of the east are very rural the cities like Norwich and Peterborough are important business centres.
 Cambridge is a major global hub for education, science and technology businesses.